 These are still some outstanding matters to be resolved before we are able to finalise all the potential changes to the BSC and it was agreed that Issue 86 would remain open until these were resolved.

 Ofgem have announced delays to the Switching Programme as a result of Covid-19 and this will have knock-on effects for Issue 86.
-We were planning to issue four CPs that have been identified by the Issue Group as quick wins, but these have been put on hold too.
+We have progressed four CPs that have been identified by the Issue Group as quick wins which have been approved by the relevant committees.